 Heat Transfer Vinyl Tips and Tricks Part 2!

 Hello, everyone!
-As mentioned in the part 1, here's the part 2 of our Heat Transfer Vinyl Tips and Tricks series.
-Remember there are ways of making your crafting experience easier and these #Vinyl101 are the best way to solve any minor mishaps or troubles.
+As mentioned in Part 1, here's Part 2 of our Heat Transfer Vinyl Tips and Tricks series.
+Remember, there are ways to make your crafting experience more manageable, and this # Vinyl101 is the best way to solve any minor mishaps or troubles.

-- Easy way finding your cut lines on your Glitter Heat Transfer Vinyl.
+- Easy way to find your cut lines on your Glitter Heat Transfer Vinyl.

 - Use good lighting while weeding your design.

 - Properly pressing a layered design.